pr0cf5/afl-tutorial/README.md

 # Dependencies
 You must have **sudo**, because the fuzzer runs in a docker container.
 Obviously, you also need docker, whose installation steps are outlined [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
-Also, for AFL to run you need the following configuration, which also requires root.
+Also, for AFL to run you need the following configuration, which also requires root: `echo core >/proc/sys/kernel/core_pattern`
-``